search

 Rome Under Fascism

-- 1940: Italy entered World War II.
-On July 19, 1943, Rome suffered a heavy Allied bombing.
+• 1940: Italy enters World War II.
+On July 19, 1943, Rome suffers a heavy Allied bombing.

-Post-War Rome to the Dolce Vita
+Rome from Post-War to the Dolce Vita

 Rome Today